 Appropriate engineering Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+Well-designed engineering or effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
+Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that stra "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.
-The design of a ventilation system must match the particular process and chemical or contaminant in use.
+The design of a ventilation the particular process and chemical or contaminant in use.
 Employers may need to use multiple types of controls to prevent employee overexposure.
 General exhaust is adequate under normal operating conditions.
 Local exhaust ventilation may be required in special circumstances.
-If risk of overexposure exists, wear approved respirator.
+If exists, wear approved respirator.
 Supplied-air type respirator may be required in special circumstances.
-Correct fit is essential to ensure adequate protection.
-Provide adequate ventilation in warehouses and enclosed storage areas.
-Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.

-controls Type of Contaminant: Air Speed:

-Air Speed: 0.25-0.5 m/s (50-100 f/min)
+Correct fit is essential to ensu Provide adequate ventilation in warehouses and enclosed storage areas.
+Air contaminants generated in the workplace possess varying which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant. itegically "adds" and on system must match risk of overexposure re adequate protection. controls Type of Contaminant: Air Speed: Type of Contaminant: solvent, vapours, degreasing etc., evaporating from tank (in still air).
+Air Speed: 0.25-0.5 m/s (50-100 f/min) 0.25-0.5 m/s (50-100 solvent, vapours, degreasing etc., evaporating from tank (in still air). aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating 0.25-0.5 m/s (50-100 f/min) 0.5-1 m/s (100-200

-Type of Contaminant: 0.25-0.5 m/s (50-10

-Type of Contaminant: solvent, vapours, degreasing etc., evaporating from tank (in still air). aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating 0.25-0.5 m/s (50-10 f/min) 0.5-1 m/s (100-200